Image: Statue of Saint Clement Mary Hofbauer near Church of the Visitation of Our Lady | Hluboké Mašůvky, Czech Republic.

 Clement might be called the second founder of the Redemptorists, as it was he who carried the congregation of Saint Alphonsus Liguori to the people north of the Alps.

-One day after serving Mass at the cathedral of St. Stephen, he called a carriage for two ladies waiting there in the rain.
+One day after serving Mass at the Cathedral of St. Stephen, he called a carriage for two ladies waiting there in the rain.
 In their conversation they learned that he could not pursue his priestly studies because of a lack of funds.
-They generously offered to support both him and his friend, Thaddeus, in their seminary studies.
+They generously offered to support both John and his friend Thaddeus, in their seminary studies.
 The two went to Rome, where they were drawn to Saint Alphonsus’ vision of religious life and to the Redemptorists.
 The two young men were ordained together in 1785.

-Persecution followed him, and there were those in authority who were able for a while to stop him from preaching.
+Persecution followed Clement Mary, and there were those in authority who were able for a while to stop him from preaching.
 An attempt was made at the highest levels to have him banished.
-But his holiness and fame protected him and the growth of the Redemptorists.
-Due to his efforts, the congregation, upon his death in 1820, was firmly established north of the Alps by the time of his death in 1820.
+But his holiness and fame protected him and prompted the growth of the Redemptorists.
+Due to his efforts, the congregation was firmly established north of the Alps by the time of his death in 1820.

-Clement saw his life’s work meet with disaster.
-Religious and political tensions forced him and his brothers to abandon their ministry in Germany, Poland and Switzerland.
-Clement himself was exiled from Poland and had to start all over again.
+Clement Mary saw his life’s work meet with disaster.
+Religious and political tensions forced him and his brothers to abandon their ministries in Germany, Poland, and Switzerland.
+Clement Mary himself was exiled from Poland and had to start all over again.
 Someone once pointed out that the followers of the crucified Jesus should see only new possibilities opening up whenever they meet failure.
-Clement encourages us to follow his example, trusting in the Lord to guide us.
+Clement Mary encourages us to follow his example, trusting in the Lord to guide us.